 Therapists are often caught in the middle of custody disputes with their clients.
 One of the biggest mistakes therapists make is to improperly release confidential records when they receive a subpoena from a client's attorney.
 In this case, the therapist should not release records of the couple's sessions together, because both Nora and Leo must waive their privilege, in writing.
 While Nora agrees to waive her privilege, it is highly unlikely that Leo will also waive privilege.
 Therefore, the therapist must claim the privilege until both parties waive it.
-In regards to the records of the minor children, the therapist must also claim privilege for the children's records unless the children have an attorney of their own, or a guardian ad litem.
+In regards to the records of the children have an attorney of their own, or a guardian ad litem.
 While Nora can consent for treatment of the minor children, she cannot waive the children's privilege unless the court has specifically appointed her as the guardian ad litem for the children.
 Another issue pertaining to confidentiality in this case is the question of whether or not the child with asthma is in danger of medical neglect while in the care of his father.